-- All staff at St James are expected to act as role models and maintain the highest professional standards of behaviour in their words and actions. - Adults are positive and professional, showing respect to each other, as well as the children, parents and all other stakeholders. - Adults promote good behaviour in and outside of school. - Adults support each other in a respectful and professional manner. - Adults are understanding towards the needs and circumstances of others. - Adults are caring and helpful. - · Adults are friendly, kind and welcoming.
+- All staff at St James are expected to act as role models and maintain the highest professional standards of behaviour in their words and actions. - Adults are positive and professional, showing respect to each other, as well as the children, parents and all other stakeholders. - Adults promote good behaviour in and outside of school. - Adults support each other in a respectful and professional manner. - Adults are understanding towards the needs and circumstances of others. - Adults are caring and helpful. - Adults are friendly, kind and welcoming. - Adults follow the School's Golden Rules.